jamesward/play2bars/ARTICLE.md

         $.each data, (index, item) ->
           $("#bars").append $("<li>").text item.name

 This CoffeeScript uses jQuery to make a `get` request to `/bars` and then iterates through each `bar` and adds it to the element on the page with an id of `bars`.
 Now lets update the `app/views/index.scala.html` template to load this script and provide the `bars` element on the page.
-Add the follow into the `main` section of the template:
+Add the follow into the top part of the `main` section of the template :

         <script src="@routes.Assets.at("javascripts/index.min.js")" type="text/javascript"></script>
         <ul id="bars"></ul>